vacp2p/rfc/content/docs/rfcs/38/README.md

 ### Problems

-If the view of other nodes is incomplete, then the sum of the optional weighting won't be a probablity distribution normalized to 1.
+If the view of other nodes is incomplete, then the sum of the optional weighting won't be a probability distribution normalized to 1.

 The current algorithm doesn't describe how the initial opinions are formed.